ches/KeenClient-Scala/README.md

 ## Testing

+Unit tests can be run with the standard SBT `test`, `testQuick`, etc.

 The test suite includes integration tests which require keys and access to Keen IO's API.
-You can skip them with:

-    test-only * -- exclude integration

-Unit tests can be run with the standard SBT `test`, `testQuick`, etc.
+Once you have keys set in the environment as above, you can run the tests with:

+    $ sbt it:test